MKastek/GCP-ACE-exam/exam-notes.md

 ### Cloud Dataproc
 Cloud Dataproc is a managed Spark/Hadoop service that can be used to migrate Hadoop clusters GCP.

-### Sole tenant node in Compute Engine
-On a sole tenant node in Compute Engine, only VMs from the same project will run on that node.

-### Cloud Identity
-Cloud Identity provides domain verification records, which are added to DNS settings for the domain.

-### Shielded VM in Compute Engine
-Shielded VMs are hardened virtual machines that use Secure Boot, virtual trusted platform module enabled Measured Boot, and integrity monitoring.

-### Image families in Compute Engine
-Image families are used to group related images together so you can roll forward or back between specific images versions.
-Image families always point to the latest version of an image that is not deprecated.

-### Instances template in Compute Engine
-Instance templates specify the configuration of virtual machines and managed instance groups.

-### Managed instance groups in Compute Engine
-Managed instance groups are used to create sets of identically configured VMs that can autoscale an can be configure for regional deployment, they are resilient to a failure in a single zone.
-When configuring a managed instance group you should:
-- define health checks,
-- provide number of instances.

-### Control in Compute Engine
-Compute Engine gives full control over operating system choice and configuration.

-### Guest attributes in Compute Engine
-When guest attributes are enabled, Compute Engine will store your generated host keys as guest attributes.
-SSH host keys on your VMs improve security.

 ### Cloud Run
 Cloud Run is a managed compute platform that lets you run `containers` directly on top of Google's scalable infrastructure.
 You can deploy code written in any programming language on Cloud Run if you can build a container image from it.
 In fact, building container images is optional.